 ‘He glutted black ravens on the rampart of the stronghold, though he was no Arthur.’

 This is one of the much argued-about references to Arthur in the ‘Was he a real person’ argument.

-The Raven was the symbol of the God-King Bran.
-Bran was the King of Britain and his sister, Branwen, married, the King of Ireland.
-To cut a long story short, which I will tell in further detail on another occasion, Branwen was exiled to the scullery, and sent a message to her brother.
+The Raven was also the symbol of the God-King Bran.
+Bran was one of the legendary Kings of Britain and his sister, Branwen, was married to the King of Ireland.
+To cut a long story short, which I hope to tell in further detail on another occasion, Branwen was exiled by her Irish husband to the scullery.
+She trained a starling to smuggle a message to her brother.

-Bran was mortality wounded in the battle that followed and he told his companions to cut off his head and take it back to the White Hill in London.
+So, the dying Bran, told his companions to cut off his head and take it back to the White Hill in London.
 His head was as good a companion on the way back as it was on the way out, and the journey home took 90 years.

 But many years later King Arthur saw no need for anybody or anything other than himself to protect the realm so he had the head dug up.
 Thus the Saxons won the Kingdom from the Britons.
 This was one of the Three Unfortunate Disclosures.